NoWorries/toolkit-hugo-ssg/content/temp/planning-managing-web-accessibility.md

 ---
-title: Planning and managing web accessibility
+categories:
+- Misc
 date: 2023-09-01
-description:
+description: This guide outlines activities to help you integrate accessibility throughout the web production process.
+This applies to individual projects and on an organizational level.
+These activities are not necessarily carried out in sequence, and are ideally repeated over time to continually raise the level of accessibility capability.
 link: https://www.w3.org/WAI/planning-and-managing/
 pricing:
 tags:
 - Accessibility
 - Tips
-categories:
-- Misc
+title: Planning and managing web accessibility
 ---